 “Decades of research have identified structural failures in parole decision-making.
 What has been missing is a scalable operational framework capable of translating those findings into consistent practice.”

-Our work is grounded in an observation from complexity theory: certain areas of sentencing law exist in a metastable state — persisting due to institutional inertia and expectations rather than statutory necessity.
-In these environments, change does not occur gradually.
-Reform propagates rapidly once a credible demonstration of relief becomes visible.
+Our work is grounded in a core observation: certain areas of sentencing law exist in a metastable state — persisting through institutional inertia and accumulated practice rather than statutory necessity.
+In these conditions, change does not occur gradually.
+Reform propagates rapidly once a credible demonstration of relief becomes visible to the field.

 A single, carefully constructed case can reduce perceived risk across the system, encouraging replication by other practitioners and adaptation by institutional actors.
 The first success changes the calculation for the entire field.